-- Open the flip and press

-[MENU].

 - 2. Press Settings & Tools.

-- 3. Press Tools.
+- 3. Press 4 Tools.

 - 4. Press Voice Commands.

 Access and Options

 Shortcut With the flip open, press the Clear/Voice Command Key CLET on the keypad.

 The Voice Commands feature has several settings which allow you to customize how you want to use it.
 Access Voice Commands, then press the Right Soft Key [Settings].